Jacques Singer: Oregon Symphony: 1962–1972

 Singer proved to be a temperamental conductor there as recounted by a violinist in The Oregonian.
 In rehearsal one day, Singer told the tubaist John Richards, "I can't hear you".
 On the next run-through, Richards blasted the note louder.
 "Still can't hear you", said Singer.
 The next time, Richards blew the tuba with both lungs.
 "I still can't hear you", said Singer.
 Richards was getting angry by now, but Singer chose this moment to tie a white handkerchief onto his baton with which he waved a flag of surrender.

 Singer, throughout his career, was an exponent of new music from established and emerging composers, which, in programming, he had to carefully balance, particularly with orchestras whose benefactors and patrons yearned for the classics.
 Singer, with the Oregon Symphony, performed many contemporary works that won favorable reviews, including a 1969 performance of Paul Creston's tone poem, Corinthians XIII, Op.
 82, composed in 1963.

 Singer ultimately left the orchestra he had built, over a controversy that divided the organization.
 His attempt to bring in a new concertmaster led to a stand-off between the union and the artistic freedom of a conductor.
 The concertmaster that Singer wanted replaced – Hugh Winchester Ewart (1924–2017), who had held the position since 1950 – was, in 1973, pressured to surrender his chair, and he declined a demotion offer to become associate concertmaster.
 Soon thereafter, still in 1973, a new concertmaster, Michael Foxman, was appointed.
-The upshot of Singer's exit related to disagreements over artistic freedom and a rift with the some of the musicians.
+The upshot of Singer's exit related to disagreements over artistic freedom and a rift with some of the musicians.
 Singer believed in artistry over rules and regulations.
 Quality, reportedly, ruled his artistic domain.
 His contract with the Oregon Symphony extended through April 1973, though he did not conduct during the 1972–73 season.